telexintegrations/telex-global-error-handler/README.md

 ﻿# Telex Global Error Handling Integration

 ## Overview
-This integration provides a **global error-handling mechanism** for applications using the **Telex platform**.
-It ensures that errors are captured, formatted, and logged in your telex channel in a structured way, improving observability and debugging.
-To use this integration, you need to **activate it in your Telex organization** and also **install the corresponding NuGet package in your application**.
+This integration provides a **global error-handling mechanism** for ASPNET Core applications using the **Telex platform**.
+It ensures that errors are captured, formatted, and logged in your Telex channel in a structured way, improving observability and debugging.

 ---